-I recently read a book called The Power of Habit.
+I recently read a book called The Power of Habit by Charles Duhigg.
 And I have been able to change some habits!
 The book explores how habits work.
 The author studied how businesses change the habits of their employees as well as how everyday people lose weight, keep it off and start consistently exercising.

 My big “ah-ha” with this book was to learn to change the thing I do right before the action.
 I found this description of the book on Amazon: